mcsf/x/README.md

 ## Requirements

+* [fzf](https://github.com/junegunn/fzf) (>= 0.22)
+* [dateseq](https://github.com/mcsf/dateseq) for the `-P` option

-Assumes a POSIX-ish environment.
+Beyond that, a POSIX-ish environment is assumed.
 Currently only tested on macOS, this should however work on most UNIX-like systems.

-* [fzf](https://github.com/junegunn/fzf) (>= 0.22)
 * bash (>= 3.2)
 * BSD- or Linux-compatible: date, getopt, mktemp
 * POSIX: cat, cut, grep, ls, tail, touch, rm